 My name is Blake, and I adopted my kids in June of 2014.
-Growing up and entering my 20’s, I was very “success” oriented.
+When I was growing up and in my 20s, I was very “success” oriented.
 I was driven and cared very much about going to college, getting a good job, and climbing the corporate ladder.
-I put everything I had into this goal, and eventually obtained my MBA and a job I loved as a Senior Executive.
-I relocated every few years since, and as part of my most recent job I relocated to Kansas City.
-After several years, I began to love the area and decided to buy a house and settle in one place.
-I hadn’t been in my house very long when I had a strong feeling something was missing.
+Eventually, I obtained a master’s degree in business administration.
+I got a job I loved as a senior executive.
+Every few years, I moved, most recently to Kansas City.
+I fell in love with the area and bought a house.
+Not too long after that, I began to feel that something was missing.

-I let it nag at me for about a year, and then I started looking into foster care.
-I always knew that when I finally got settled, I wanted to give back to the community and do what I could to help children in need.
-After researching foster care over a weekend, I kept seeing articles and comments about kids looking for their “forever home.”
-I never really put much thought into what would happen to a child who could not return to their birth family.
-Once I stumbled on adoptuskids.org and read through their website, my heart opened up on a whole other level.
-I found an agency and was quickly enrolled in a TIP-MAPPS class.
-From there, I started checking off the list of things I had to do to become an adoptive parent.
+After about a year, I started looking into foster care.
+I always knew I wanted to give back to the community and help children in need.
+Researching foster care, I saw many articles and comments about kids looking for their “forever home.”
+I never really thought about what happened to children who could not return to their birth families.
+After reading through adoptuskids.org, I opened up my heart on a whole new level.
+I found an agency and quickly enrolled in a TIPS-MAPP class.
+From there, I checked off the list of things I had to do to become an adoptive parent.

-Once we got to this point, things really moved pretty quickly.
-You read different adoptions stories where the parents saw a kid and just knew that was their kid.
-I used to kind of laugh at that because when I started looking, I felt that way about 50 different kids….until I found my kids.
+Things moved pretty quickly.
+You read about how some parents see a kid and just know that’s their kid.
+I used to kind of laugh at that.
+When I started looking, I felt that way about 50 different kids — until I found my kids.
 I connected with my three kids before I ever even met them and knew deep down inside that I’d found my babies.
-I give my daughter a lot of credit for getting our family together.
-Had she not separated herself from the boys, I probably would have never found them!
-When I did my searches, I always filtered out any sibling groups over two.
+My daughter deserves a lot of credit for getting our family together.
+If she hadn’t separated herself from the boys, I probably wouldn’t have found them!
+When I searched, I always filtered out any sibling groups over two.

-My children moved in with me the week before Halloween two years ago and we’re a bonafide family!
+My children moved in with me the week before Halloween two years ago.
 Some days are hard and some days are easy, but at the end of every day, I can’t imagine my life without my kids.
-Nothing I’ve ever done comes close to being as important as the decision I made that day to start this process.
+I’ve never done anything that comes close to being as important as making the decision to start this process.

-Ed-Rick is now 16 years old and is also in the same school program as his sister.
+Ed-Rick is 16.
+He is in the same school program as his sister.
 He is on track to graduate on time as well.
-Ed-Rick is in choir with his sister and has also started taking guitar lessons.
-Ed-Rick adjusted very quickly to being here.
-The first day I met him, he ran to my car and told me he was so happy about being adopted.
+Ed-Rick is in choir with his sister and takes guitar lessons.
+He adjusted very quickly to being here.
+The first day we met, he ran to my car and told me he was so happy to be adopted.
 During our first meeting, he asked me if he could call me mom.
 When I get frustrated at Ed-Rick’s teenage antics, I think back to that day and smile inwardly.
-That’s a memory I will carry with me all my life.
+I will carry that memory with me all of my life.

-Xavion is now 13 years old.
-Xavion likes to be involved in activities.
-He asked me almost immediately if he could play soccer.
-He’d always wanted to play soccer but hadn’t really had the chance.
-He played other sports, but soccer wasn’t one of the options.
-He’s been playing soccer year round since he moved here.
-He also plays the trombone in band and joined his school’s jazz band last year.
-This summer he asked to learn a second instrument and is currently learning the saxophone in hopes to play dual instruments in his band and jazz band classes.
+Xavion is 13.
+He likes to be involved in activities.
+Xavion asked me almost immediately if he could play soccer, which is something he’s always wanted to do.
+Since moving here, he has been playing soccer year-round.
+He plays trombone in the school band and joined his school’s jazz band last year.
+This summer he is learning the saxophone.
 I also call Xavion the dog whisperer.
-I had three dogs when the kids moved in, and they all attached to Xavion quickly.
+My three dogs all quickly attached to Xavion.

-My life has changed dramatically since my kids came into my life.
+Life is much different since I adopted my kids.
 My house is never clean, the laundry is never done, nothing is ever where I left it.
-Personal time/quiet time only comes now when I’m in the shower, but I wouldn’t change it for anything.
-My first job is mom, and, until now, I had no idea how fulfilling that would be.
+I only get personal time/quiet time when I’m in the shower.
+But I wouldn’t change it for anything.
+My first job is mom, and until now, I had no idea how fulfilling that would be.

-My advice to anyone considering going down this path is don’t be afraid.
+I would advise anyone considering adoption to not be afraid.
 Case files and incidents reports don’t define the children.
-They’ve all done the best they can with the situation they are in, and it will surprise you to see how they can rise above it once their fears subside about where they will be living tomorrow.
-It’s not easy, but it’s not nearly as hard as I expected it to be.
-Don’t worry if you’re single or how that will be perceived when being considered as an adoptive parent.
-This was something I was worried about, and I now have three incredible children who call me, “Mom.”
+The children all do the best they can with the situation in which they find themselves.
+You will be surprised to see how kids can rise above it once their fears subside about where they will be living tomorrow.
+Adoption isn’t easy.
+But it’s not nearly as hard as I expected it to be.
+Don’t worry about how officials might perceive your marital status when you’re being considered as an adoptive parent.
+I was worried about adopting as a single person, and now I have three incredible children who call me “Mom.”

-And finally, PLEASE be open minded about older kids.
+And finally, please be open-minded about older kids.
 Older children need parents too!
-My kids were in foster care for over 6 years.
-Open your heart and consider these older kids, I promise you, they’ll love you back too just like those little ones will!
+My kids were in foster care for over six years.
+Open your heart and consider these older kids.
+I promise you, they’ll love you back, too, just like those little ones will!